-Most start-up, young or independent estate agencies in the UK have at least one large or corporate adversary on their patch.
+Most start-up, young or independent estate agents in the UK have at least one large or corporate adversary on their patch.

 And although competition is no bad thing, sometimes the significant head office, IT and financial resources that large chains can muster to support their local branches can seem like a huge advantage.

-But there are plenty of ways smaller agents can punch above their weight and level the local playing field.
+But there are plenty of ways smaller agents can punch above their weight and level the local estate agents playing field.
 Here are 10 ideas to help them achieve that.

 Unlike other portals, Zoopla enables any agent to appear on the lists of local agents that house hunters can choose from when sending out valuation requests.
 This enables smaller or newer agencies to compete on a more level playing field for online valuation leads and gain more instructions in today’s competitive and low-transactional market.

 One of the most popular Zoopla tools that agents use is our area sponsorship banners.
 These appear within the property search results pages on an agent’s patch and therefore, regardless of size, agents can ensure both vendors and buyers see their name, helping build their local brand.

 Online platforms and in particular Facebook are used by millions of home buyers and sellers on a daily basis, so they are ideal platforms on which to introduce an agency’s brand and promote its latest homes for sale, and generate leads.
 Find out how it’s done.

 You know your patch like the back of your hand.
 But how best to prove it?
 We enable agents to produce engaging local housing market reports to take along to viewings and help nail that instruction.